- Location

 Entry requirements (minimum)

-- When you complete the application form you should complete the 'Personal Statement' showing an interest and understanding of nursing and your reasons for applying for the course, also including the relevance of any work experience that you have, and demonstrating that you are highly motivated, conscientious and show academic potential.
+• When you complete the application form you should complete the 'Personal Statement' showing an interest and understanding of nursing and your reasons for applying for the course.
+You should also include the relevance of any work experience that you have, and demonstrate that you are highly motivated, conscientious and show academic potential.

 For further information about the Scottish Wider Access Programme (SWAP), please visit the SWAP website.